benlau/underline/README.md

 QVariant _::get(const QVariantMap source, QString path, QVariant defaultValue = QVariant())
 ```

 Obtain the value from the source object at the given path.
-If the path does not exist, it will return the default value.
+If the path does not exist, it returns the default value.

 Example: